KellyMaclauchlan/Ivanhoe/Documentation/readMeIt2Team1.txt

 		-> for some reason only one of the AIs receives the right cards and the others do not
 - also when playing with more than 1 AI, occassionally, the game will return an infinite loop of messages that renders the game unplayable

-** All functionality works perfectly with 2 players, or 1 player and 1 AI
+** All functionality works perfectly with 1 player and 1 AI